 All staff, coaches, players and families are advised to adhere to the following guidelines and protocol so that we maximize the safety of all participants.
 Gates Youth Soccer recommends following CDC recommendations and other safety measures as they pertain to sports complexes and programs.

-Following are guidelines, protocols and safety measures that we have initiated to ensure the safety of our players, coaches and parents.
+Following are guidelines, protocols and safety measures that we have initiated, or adopted, to ensure the safety of our players, coaches and parents.
 Let's try to make this work the best we can to have a successful return to play.
 We realize there may be mixed emotions about returning to play.
 We are hoping we can make the return to play safe, and we should continue to remind each other of the safety protocols as needed.
 Part of keeping everyone safe includes individual actions.

-The Metros Soccer Tournament is one of the first youth soccer tournament events in the Rochester area scheduled in the period since July 6, 2020, when NY State indicated that moderate risk sports would resume.
+The Metros FC Soccer Tournament was one of the first youth soccer tournament events in the Rochester area scheduled in the period since July 6, 2020, when NY State indicated that moderate risk sports would resume.
 We host this event with the intent to offer teams some sort of competitive play as we emerge from a long, and bleak, period without soccer.
 With this in mind we ask that you treat this event as a first step in the gradual process of Return to Play.